-It’s not a necessity to hire a lawyer through this process, although Curnow Funeral Home & Cremation Service highly recommends that you do so.
-Lawyers help you work through difficult decisions and trivial matters without bias or emotions.
-Upon contacting a lawyer, make sure that you have these documents ready:
+You do not have to hire an attorney, although Curnow Funeral Home & Cremation Service highly recommends doing so.
+(We cannot offer legal advice.)
+Lawyers help you through difficult decisions and trivial matters without bias or emotions.

 Here are some other legal considerations that may help ease your stress so that you can focus on what truly matters: honoring your loved one:

 Before any proceedings or planning can occur, you must get a Certified Death Certificate.
 We can take care of getting you as many copies as you need.
 We recommend getting multiple copies, as some agencies you may deal with will not accept a photocopy of the certificate.

 Bank Accounts and Information

 Contact the bank immediately after your loved one’s passing.
 If it is not a joint account, ask about the necessary procedures to release these funds safely.
 Keep a joint account open long enough for any checks to clear or to pay forgotten bills.

 An executor is the person who represents your estate, in charge of paying off debts, controlling your assets, and distributing them to the beneficiaries on your will.

 If you’re choosing an executor, be aware that you can choose anyone, but they must be trustworthy and of an able mind.

 Create a Will

 A will contains your instructions for distributing your estate after you pass away.
 Without a will, a probate court will decide what happens to your estate, who your beneficiaries are, and what happens to any minor children.